jkomoros/boardgame/TUTORIAL.md

 the move struct, and a bundle of (optional) custom configuration that will be available on each move of that type's Info.CustomConfiguration().
-In practice, you almost never create your own `MoveTypeConfig`, but rather use `auto.Config()` to generate them automatically for you.
+In practice, you almost never create your own `MoveTypeConfig`, but rather use `moves.AutoConfigurer` to generate them automatically for you.
 More on that later, too.

 #### Player and FixUp Moves